Iva2204/GettingAndCleaningData/CodeBook.md

 The assignment consisted of the following:
 You should create one R script called run_analysis.R that does the following.:
  1. Merges the training and the test sets to create one data set.
  2. Extracts only the measurements on the mean and standard deviation for each measurement.
  3. Uses descriptive activity names to name the activities in the data set
  4. Appropriately labels the data set with descriptive variable names.
  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Result of the second step gives us a reduced dataset containing only variables that represent the calculated mean or standard deviation of original measurements.
 The result of the assignment is a data table containing calculated mean of the 82 selected variables grouped by each activity and each subject:
 (note: the prefix 't' indicates time domain and the prefix 'f' indicates frequency domain)
-* "subject": the subject who performed the activity for each window sample.
+* **subject**: the subject who performed the activity for each window sample.
 Numeric variable in range from 1 to 30.
-* "tbodyaccmeanx", "tbodyaccmeany", "tbodyaccmeanz", "fbodyaccmeanx", "fbodyaccmeany", "fbodyaccmeanz": calculated mean value for the body acceleration signals for 3-axial signals in the X, Y and Z directions.
+* **tbodyaccmeanx**, **tbodyaccmeany**, **tbodyaccmeanz**, **fbodyaccmeanx**, **fbodyaccmeany**, **fbodyaccmeanz*: calculated mean value for the body acceleration signals for 3-axial signals in the X, Y and Z directions.
 Expressed in standard gravity units 'g'.
-* "tbodyaccstdx", "tbodyaccstdy", "tbodyaccstdz", "fbodyaccstdx", "fbodyaccstdy", "fbodyaccstdz": calculated std value for the body acceleration signals for 3-axial signals in the X, Y and Z directions.
+* **tbodyaccstdx**, **tbodyaccstdy**, **tbodyaccstdz**, **fbodyaccstdx**, **fbodyaccstdy**, **fbodyaccstdz**: calculated std value for the body acceleration signals for 3-axial signals in the X, Y and Z directions.
 Expressed in standard gravity units 'g'.
-* "tgravityaccmeanx", "tgravityaccmeany" "tgravityaccmeanz": calculated mean value for the gravity acceleration signals for 3-axial signals in the X, Y and Z directions.
+* **tgravityaccmeanx**, **tgravityaccmeany**, **tgravityaccmeanz**: calculated mean value for the gravity acceleration signals for 3-axial signals in the X, Y and Z directions.
 Expressed in standard gravity units 'g'.
-* "tgravityaccstdx", "tgravityaccstdy", "tgravityaccstdz": calculated std value for the gravity acceleration signals for 3-axial signals in the X, Y and Z directions.
+* **tgravityaccstdx**, **tgravityaccstdy**, **tgravityaccstdz**: calculated std value for the gravity acceleration signals for 3-axial signals in the X, Y and Z directions.
 Expressed in standard gravity units 'g'.
-* "tbodyaccjerkmeanx", "tbodyaccjerkmeany", "tbodyaccjerkmeanz": calculated mean value of the body jerk signal for 3-axial signals in the X, Y and Z directions.
+* **tbodyaccjerkmeanx**, **tbodyaccjerkmeany**, **tbodyaccjerkmeanz**: calculated mean value of the body jerk signal for 3-axial signals in the X, Y and Z directions.
 Expressed in standard gravity units 'g'.
-* "tbodyaccjerkstdx", "tbodyaccjerkstdy", "tbodyaccjerkstdz": calculated std value of the body jerk signal for 3-axial signals in the X, Y and Z directions.
+* **tbodyaccjerkstdx**, **tbodyaccjerkstdy**, **tbodyaccjerkstdz**: calculated std value of the body jerk signal for 3-axial signals in the X, Y and Z directions.
 Expressed in standard gravity units 'g'.
-* "tbodygyromeanx", "tbodygyromeany", "tbodygyromeanz", "fbodygyromeanx", "fbodygyromeany", "fbodygyromeanz": calculated mean value of the angular velocity vector measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
+* **tbodygyromeanx**, **tbodygyromeany**, **tbodygyromeanz**, **fbodygyromeanx**, **fbodygyromeany**, **fbodygyromeanz**: calculated mean value of the angular velocity vector measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
 The units are radians/second.
-* "tbodygyrostdx", "tbodygyrostdy", "tbodygyrostdz", "fbodygyrostdx", "fbodygyrostdy", "fbodygyrostdz": calculated std value of the angular velocity vector measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
+* **tbodygyrostdx**, **tbodygyrostdy**, **tbodygyrostdz**, **fbodygyrostdx**, **fbodygyrostdy**, **fbodygyrostdz**: calculated std value of the angular velocity vector measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
 The units are radians/second.
-* "tbodygyrojerkmeanx", "tbodygyrojerkmeany", "tbodygyrojerkmeanz": calculated mean value of the jerk signal measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
+* **tbodygyrojerkmeanx**, **tbodygyrojerkmeany**, **tbodygyrojerkmeanz**: calculated mean value of the jerk signal measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
 The units are radians/second.
-* "tbodygyrojerkstdx", "tbodygyrojerkstdy", "tbodygyrojerkstdz": calculated std value of the jerk signal measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
+* **tbodygyrojerkstdx**, **tbodygyrojerkstdy**, **tbodygyrojerkstdz**: calculated std value of the jerk signal measured by the gyroscope for each window sample for 3-axial signals in the X, Y and Z directions.
 The units are radians/second.
-* "tbodyaccmagmean", "tbodyaccmagstd": calculated mean and std values for the magnitude of body acceleration.
+* **tbodyaccmagmean**, **tbodyaccmagstd**: calculated mean and std values for the magnitude of body acceleration.
 Expressed in standard gravity units 'g'.
-* "tgravityaccmagmean", "tgravityaccmagstd": calculated mean and std values for the magnitude of the gravity acceleration.
+* **tgravityaccmagmean**, **tgravityaccmagstd**: calculated mean and std values for the magnitude of the gravity acceleration.
 Expressed in standard gravity units 'g'.
-* "tbodyaccjerkmagmean", "tbodyaccjerkmagstd": calculated mean and std values for the magnitude of body jerk signal.
+* **tbodyaccjerkmagmean**, **tbodyaccjerkmagstd**: calculated mean and std values for the magnitude of body jerk signal.
 Expressed in standard gravity units 'g'.
-* "tbodygyromagmean", "tbodygyromagstd": calculated mean and std values of the magnitude of the angular velocity vector measured by the gyroscope.
+* **tbodygyromagmean**, **tbodygyromagstd**: calculated mean and std values of the magnitude of the angular velocity vector measured by the gyroscope.
 The units are radians/second.
-* "tbodygyrojerkmagmean", "tbodygyrojerkmagstd": calculated mean and std values of the magnitude of the jerk signal measured by the gyroscope.
+* **tbodygyrojerkmagmean**, **tbodygyrojerkmagstd**: calculated mean and std values of the magnitude of the jerk signal measured by the gyroscope.
 The units are radians/second.
-* "fbodyaccmeanfreqx", "fbodyaccmeanfreqy", "fbodyaccmeanfreqz": calculated mean frequency value of body acceleration signals for 3-axial signals in the X, Y and Z directions.
+* **fbodyaccmeanfreqx**, **fbodyaccmeanfreqy**, **fbodyaccmeanfreqzz**: calculated mean frequency value of body acceleration signals for 3-axial signals in the X, Y and Z directions.
 Units are Hz.
-* "fbodyaccjerkmeanx", "fbodyaccjerkmeany", "fbodyaccjerkmeanz": calculated mean frequency value of body jerk signals for 3-axial signals in the X, Y and Z directions.
+* **fbodyaccjerkmeanx**, **fbodyaccjerkmeany**, **fbodyaccjerkmeanz**: calculated mean frequency value of body jerk signals for 3-axial signals in the X, Y and Z directions.
 Units are Hz.
-* "fbodyaccjerkstdx", "fbodyaccjerkstdy", "fbodyaccjerkstdz": calculated frequency std value of body jerk signals for 3-axial signals in the X, Y and Z directions.
+* **fbodyaccjerkstdx**, **fbodyaccjerkstdy**, **fbodyaccjerkstdz**: calculated frequency std value of body jerk signals for 3-axial signals in the X, Y and Z directions.
 Units are Hz.
-* "fbodyaccjerkmeanfreqx", "fbodyaccjerkmeanfreqy", "fbodyaccjerkmeanfreqz": calculated mean frequency value of body acceleration and jerk signals for 3-axial signals in the X, Y and Z directions.
+* **fbodyaccjerkmeanfreqx**, **fbodyaccjerkmeanfreqy**, **fbodyaccjerkmeanfreqz**: calculated mean frequency value of body acceleration and jerk signals for 3-axial signals in the X, Y and Z directions.
 Units are Hz.
-* "fbodygyromeanfreqx" "fbodygyromeanfreqy" "fbodygyromeanfreqz": calculated mean frequency value of the angular velocity vector measured by the gyroscope for 3-axial signals in the X, Y and Z directions.
+* **fbodygyromeanfreqx**, **fbodygyromeanfreqy**, **fbodygyromeanfreqz**: calculated mean frequency value of the angular velocity vector measured by the gyroscope for 3-axial signals in the X, Y and Z directions.
 Units are Hz.
-* "fbodyaccmagmean", "fbodyaccmagstd": calculated mean and std of body acceleration magnitude.
+* **fbodyaccmagmean**, **fbodyaccmagstd**: calculated mean and std of body acceleration magnitude.
-* "fbodyaccmagmeanfreq": calculated mean frequency of body acceleration magnitude.
+* **fbodyaccmagmeanfreq**: calculated mean frequency of body acceleration magnitude.
 Units are Hz.
-* "fbodybodyaccjerkmagmean" "fbodybodyaccjerkmagstd": calculated mean and std of body jerk magnitude.
+* **fbodybodyaccjerkmagmean**, **fbodybodyaccjerkmagstd**: calculated mean and std of body jerk magnitude.
-* "fbodybodyaccjerkmagmeanfreq": calculated mean frequency of body jerk magnitude.
+* **fbodybodyaccjerkmagmeanfreq**: calculated mean frequency of body jerk magnitude.
 Units are Hz.
-* "fbodybodygyromagmean" "fbodybodygyromagstd": calculated mean and std of the angular velocity vector magnitude measured by the gyroscope.
+* **fbodybodygyromagmean**, **fbodybodygyromagstd**: calculated mean and std of the angular velocity vector magnitude measured by the gyroscope.
 The units are radians/second.
-* "fbodybodygyromagmeanfreq": calculated mean frequency of the angular velocity vector magnitude.
+* **fbodybodygyromagmeanfreq**: calculated mean frequency of the angular velocity vector magnitude.
 Units are Hz.
-* "fbodybodygyrojerkmagmean" "fbodybodygyrojerkmagstd": calculated mean and std of the jerk signal magnitude measured by the gyroscope.
+* **fbodybodygyrojerkmagmean**, **fbodybodygyrojerkmagstd**: calculated mean and std of the jerk signal magnitude measured by the gyroscope.
 The units are radians/second.
-* "fbodybodygyrojerkmagmeanfreq": calculated mean frequency of the jerk signal magnitude measured by the gyroscope.
+* **fbodybodygyrojerkmagmeanfreq**: calculated mean frequency of the jerk signal magnitude measured by the gyroscope.
 Units are Hz.
-* "activityid": ID of the activity read from the file 'activity_labels.txt'.
+* **activityid**: ID of the activity read from the file 'activity_labels.txt'.
 Numeric variable in range from 1 to 6.
-* "activitylabel": the label of the activity corresponding to the activity ID in the previous variable.
+* **activitylabel**: the label of the activity corresponding to the activity ID in the previous variable.
 This is a factor variable of six levels: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.